4 Selbourne Rd, Kew Victoria. email@example.com

 Why are you opening a gallery?

 It’s a very simple premise.
 Galleries connect people to art.
 A painter is always trying to make that connection – to communicate.
+It is very exciting to be able to share the best in contemporary painting.
 After many years exhibiting in other people’s spaces – commercial galleries, state regional galleries, curated exhibitions, I want now to speak directly to my viewers.
 It’s an old model – the artist-gallery, so I am not inventing anything new.
 Turner and Rembrandt found it the best model.
 It allows the artist to present the work, without the intermediary of other people’s agendas.
-The gallery will show my current work and will present guest artists and events.
+The gallery will show my current work and will present the fabulous work of local contemporary painters and printmakers.

 You mention agendas.
 What do you mean by that?